jkorz/GPO-Preferences-Manager/README.markdown

 ## Installation

-Simply download gpp.rb or gpp.exe and run.
-No dependencies required (other than ruby if not using the exe).
+Simply download gpp.exe and run.
+If you want to use the .rb file, you'll need the nokogiri gem.

 ## Usage

 	C:\> gpp.exe

 or

 	C:\> ruby gpp.rb

 ## Advanced usage